Splasher1804/CTFapp_SDM/README.md

 ![Server-Client Intercept Screenshot](Screenshots/Apple_Page.png)

 ### Steps
 1. Set up Wireshark to capture network traffic from the app.
+In case the IP is not correct, you can set the ip in the code to your phone ip.
+Still work in progress sorry :(.
 2. Interact with the app to generate server-client communication.
 3. Analyze the intercepted traffic to find the randomized input words.
 4. Use the correct input words to capture the flag.